 Step 1: At Address

 At setup, your pressure should feel very neutral and balanced.
 Think about a 50/50 distribution between your lead foot and your trail foot.
-You should feel stable and athletic, with the pressure distributed evenly across the a middle part of each foot Not too much on your toes, not too much on your heels.
-This centered, stable base gives you the platform you to need to begin your rotation.
+You should feel stable and athletic, with the pressure distributed evenly across the middle part of each foot.
+Not too much on your toes, not too much on your heels.
+This centered, stable base gives you the platform you need to begin your rotation.

 Step 2: The Backswing (Loading the Trail Side)